Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Model and Exact Computation of Posteriori Probabilities

 Sometimes we may need to express the molecular count of a particular species due to a specific transmission symbol $s$ where $s \in \{0,1\}$.
 In that case, we add $s$, $0$ or $1$ as a subscript to indicate that, e.g., $X_{*,1}^{\rm ss}$ is the steady state count of \ce{X_*} when symbol 1 is transmitted.

-The signalling molecule \ce{K} diffuses in the medium so each voxel has its own molecular count of \ce{K}.
-However, the results will only require us to consider the count or concentration of \ce{K} in the receiver voxel.
+The vesicle $\hat{\rm K}$ diffuses in the medium so each voxel has its own molecular count of $\hat{\rm K}$.
+Although the signalling molecules \ce{K} are found in both transmitter and receiver, the results will only require us to consider the count or concentration of \ce{K} in the receiver voxel.
 We will use $K(t)$, $[K]$ to indicate the count and concentration \ce{K} in the receiver voxel.

 Lastly, the total count of some species may be conserved in the receiver voxel.
 For example, the total count of \ce{X}, \ce{XK} and \ce{X_*} is a constant.
 We use $X_T$ and $[X]_T$, with a subscript $T$ which is short for ``total", to denote the conserved total count and concentration.